Leaders in Minimally Invasive Procedures in NY and NJ.

 Compression fractures can be caused by weakened vertebrae due to osteoporosis, aging, spinal infection, or trauma to the spine.

-During this minimally invasive surgery, Dr. Q cuts a small incision in the back, and then injects bone filler material into the damaged vertebral space.
+During this minimally invasive surgery, a surgeon cuts a small incision in the back, and then injects bone filler material into the damaged vertebral space.
 This procedure restores the height of your vertebrae, alleviates pain in the area, and can help to improve your posture.

 Vertebroplasty is a common procedure with high success rates, in terms of relieving pain that you might experience and providing stability to the spine.